wharton/chef-shibboleth-sp/README.md

 Using `recipe[shibboleth-sp::simple]` gives you a basic attribute-driven model for configuring simple Shibboleth SPs.
-Anything beyond the givem attributes, you are probably better off using the `shibboleth_sp` provider outlined below.
+Anything beyond the givem attributes, you are probably better off writing a custom site cookbook, outlined below.

 ### Custom Shibboleth SP Configuration

-Using the shibboleth_sp provider, you can include your own custom configuration template.

-    shibboleth_sp "app_name" do
-      template "shibboleth2.xml.erb"
-      cookbook "my-site-shibboleth-sp"
-    end
+Use `recipe[shibboleth-sp]` and create a site cookbook that uses cookbook_files or templates to overwrite files in the Shibboleth SP directory.

 ### Apache Handling